Hollywood Movie Memories Introduction

 1940’s Hollywood Movie Memories – The War Years

-The world was in turmoil, and oddly enough, it would be this very same War that helped start Hollywood on its comeback.
+The world was in turmoil and, oddly enough, it would be this very same War that helped start Hollywood on its comeback.
 In an effort to support the national war effort, Hollywood studios began producing a large number of movies that became war-time favorites.
-One of the classic motion pictures of all-time was also a subtle wartime propaganda film Casablanca, was released in 1942.
-Many stars of the time enlisted in the Armed Forces, or provided entertainment for the troops, resulting in a large boost in morale for both the military and the general public.
+One of the classic motion pictures of all-time was, in addition to being a great love story, also a subtle wartime propaganda film.
+The great Casablanca was released in 1942.
+The Hollywood community displayed unprecedented feelings of Nationalism, with many of their greatest stars enlisting in the Armed Forces, or providing entertainment for the troops, resulting in a large boost in morale for both the military and the general public.

 1950’s Hollywood Movie Memories – New Competition and New Markets